 Although Krabi Town doesn’t offer its own beaches, it’s only a short hop over to the gorgeous beaches of Ao Nang and Railay.
 Whilst being a cheaper option for those keeping an eye on the pennies.

 Generally speaking, accommodation and food prices are slightly lower than the neighbouring resort towns.

 Speaking of food, Krabi Night Market hosted Friday-Sunday will give you your much needed dose of street food we all start to crave.

 However, if this doesn’t meet your tastes, there’s a selection of hipster cafes arriving on the scene.
 Those who can’t tackle the day without a coffee or smoothie bowl then 89 Cafe and Sprucy Cafe are definitely worth a visit.

 You’ll be glad to hear that Krabi is a relatively easy place to move around due to the abundant modes of transport.

-Everywhere you look you’ll probably find a tuk-tuk or samlor whizzing about the streets of Krabi.
+Everywhere you look you’ll probably find a tuk-tuk or samlor whizzing about the streets.
 These nippy little vehicles are great for short distances, delivering you right to your destination and at the low price of between 20-50 baht for most short rides.

-Local buses or song-taews may be a better option for slightly longer journeys.
-Running differently to what most of us are used to, it’s good to get the low-down on how to use these before venturing on one.
+Local buses or songthaews may be a better option for slightly longer journeys around.
+Running differently from what most of us are used to, it’s good to get the low-down on how to use these before venturing on one.

 Like a normal bus there are some fixed stops but you can pretty much hop on and off almost anywhere by flagging one down or ringing the buzzer onboard.